This page contains information about Council meetings and briefings and links to the agendas and programmes for these.

 District Licensing Hearing Decisions

 All meetings of Council and its Committees are always held in the Council Chambers, Forum North, Rust Avenue.
 Members of the public can't take part in the discussion but do have an opportunity to speak during public forum at the monthly meeting of Council.

-If you wish to speak at public forum, please contact our Senior Meeting Co-ordinator, phone +64 9 430 4200 before making an application.
-To download the application to speak at public forum, follow the link below.
+If you wish to speak at public forum, please contact our Senior Democracy Adviser, phone +64 9 430 4200 before making an application.

 The guidelines for speaking at public forum can be viewed by following the link below.